 Wear snow boots

 The walking surface inside the Midway Ice Castles is loose snow and ice chunks.
-Throughout our visit, I noticed employees digging and chunking at the ground with tools to make it safer for walking.
+Throughout our visit, employees were digging and chunking at the ground with tools to make it safer for walking.
 However, it will still be uneven, wet and cold.
 My daughter and I wore sturdy shoes, but not snow boots and our shoes filled with snow quickly.
 Not wearing snow boots was the one thing I wish we’d done differently.

 Disclosure: My family was hosted by Midway Ice Castles for the purpose of review.
 As always, all opinions are my own.
-This post contains affiliate links.

 Good to Know